 Another study by American researchers found that amongst 14,000 college students, there was a 40 percent decrease in empathy over the past 30 years.
 Adolescents have not been taught to be concerned with others, it is a “me, myself, and I” generation.

-“Whereas previous generations misbehaved as a rebellion against authorities, part of today’s youths are so caught up in their own self-centeredness that no authorities exist in their minds,” said Sven Mørch, psychology professor at the University of Copenhagen.
+According to one article, “Whereas previous generations misbehaved as a rebellion against authorities, part of today’s youths are so caught up in their own self-centeredness that no authorities exist in their minds,” said Sven Mørch, psychology professor at the University of Copenhagen.

-To make matters worse, media portrays disrespectful teenagers as cool, someone to emulate.
+To make matters worse, the media portrays disrespectful teenagers as cool, someone to emulate.
 If you have ever watched MTV’s “My Super Sweet Sixteen,” you’ll understand this completely.
 It is a show where girls who feel entitled and in control put together a lavish birthday party paid for by their parents, who in most cases have very little authority over their own daughter.
 In the media, teens that show disrespect and indifference toward others get rewarded.
 Adolescent girls look up to that and emulate those same behaviors.

 Addressing a lack of respect for authority